 "In a post-apocalyptic New York City, a policeman infiltrates the Bronx, which has become a battleground for several murderous street gangs."

-On this day in 1983 (in the Philippines), Megaforce revved up what audiences it could.
-Directed by Hal Needham, the SciFi feature starred Barry Bostwick and Michael Beck, and here's the plot summary as provided by IMDB.com:
+On this day in 1983 (in the Philippines), Megaforce revved up what box office gold it could.
+(FYI: it wasn't much.)
+Written (in part) and directed by Hollywood stuntman Hal Needham, the SciFi feature starred Barry Bostwick, Michael Beck, and Persis Khambatta; and here's the plot summary as provided by IMDB.com:

 "Ace Hunter is the leader of Megaforce, an elite group of American soldiers who travel the world to fight Evil.
 In this case, Evil is represented by a third rate dictator who they must blow to bits."